danwwagner/KSURCTJavaCode/README.md

   * Hand servo degree labels
   * Up/Down camera position adjustment sliding scale
   * Left/Right camera position adjustment sliding scale
+* Open terminal and type `avahi-browse -art | grep raspberry -A 3` to locate the IP.
 * Connect to the robot by entering the IP in the text box and pressing Connect button.
   * Once connected, the error log will be cleared.
 * Disconnect from the robot by pressing the Disconnect button.